 During this period, it’s expected that you will ask lots of questions regarding processes and how code works in general.
 A good rule of thumb is to spend about 15–30 minutes on researching a question until you ask a team mate for help.
-Try to ping them on slack or wait until they look like they are not consumed with work to ask a question.
-An unspoken rule on many teams is that when a developer has their earphones in, it means do not disturb.
+Try to ping them on Slack or wait until they look like they are not consumed with work to ask a question.
+An unspoken rule on many teams is that when a developer has their earphones on, it means do not disturb them.

 For many of your team mates, your questions may seem trivial and they will explain them away too quickly, forgetting their years of experience have allowed them to see things that you do not… don’t let them off the hook too easily and really press them when things are confusing.

 The first four weeks on the job will be much like the first week.
-At each position, I received just slightly more tasks than the previous week and maybe had a not so trivial bug make its way into my workload by the end of the month.
-As a neurotic son of a bitch, I continually wondered when/how I would be fired during the first month.
+At each position, I received just slightly more tasks than the previous week and maybe had a not so trivial bug assigned to me by the end of the month.
+As a neurotic person, I continually wondered when/how I would be fired during the first month.
 A feeling that usually tapered around month 6 (oh, who am I kidding, on my first job I felt this way for about a year).

-By the end of month 1, I usually felt I had a decent understanding of processes like code reviews, code merging, branching and the team’s general style.
+By the end of the first month, I usually felt I had a decent understanding of processes like code reviews, code merging, branching and the team’s general style.
 During my first job, this was a very loose grip and it took me nearly half a year to make any significant contributions to the team.

 The first day/week/month can feel like you’re just keeping your head above water and you will need a bit of blind faith in your abilities to know that one day you WILL be a regularly contributing member on the team.
 The few people I’ve seen do terribly during this critical introductory period are the ones who ask no questions, write nothing down and never admit when they are stuck.
 They suffer in silence, are perpetually late with tasks and eventually leave on their own accord or are let go (I’ve actually never seen someone fired from a team during this early stage but I have seen people just leave after not hacking it).